sparktsang/sparktsang.github.io/_posts/starting-investment.md

 At first, he called it a correction.
 I held on.
 I kept following.
 But the market kept falling.
 Another month, another disappointment.
 The profits evaporated.
 The losses mounted.
 After nearly six months of denial, he finally conceded.
 The bull was dead.
 It was a bear market.

 And in that moment of devastating clarity, I understood.
 His ninety-percent hit rate, his prophetic pronouncements—it was all a fair-weather phenomenon.
 His entire cosmology, I realized, was just a single-weather simulator.
 It was a flawless program for predicting a summer that had already ended.
-The map wasn't wrong; the territory itself had changed, and the map had no way of knowing.
+The map wasn't wrong; the territory itself had changed.
+It was too perfect to survive reality.

 He was a prophet whose only miracle was the ability to predict yesterday's weather.
 His knowledge wasn't a lie; it was just... contingent.
 And in a world of constant change, contingent knowledge is the most dangerous illusion of all.